opentofu/opentofu.org/blog/2024-09-12-building-the-opentofu-registry.md

 image: /img/blog/building-the-opentofu-registry.png
 ---

 Recently, we published the beta version of the [OpenTofu Registry Search](https://search.opentofu.org), a user interface that lets you search for and view the documentation of providers and modules in the OpenTofu Registry.
-With this important milestone reached, it is finally time to talk about how the OpenTofu Registry works under the hood and the pitfalls of running a public registry.
+With this important milestone reached, it is finally time to talk about how the OpenTofu Registry and Search work under the hood and the pitfalls of running a public registry.

 ## The registry API